ebtc-protocol/ebtc/README.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

 The two main contracts - `BorrowerOperations.sol` and `CdpManager.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control Cdp state updates and movements of stETH and eBTC tokens around the system.
+Together they control CDP state updates and movements of stETH and eBTC tokens around the system.

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Cdp: Cdp creation, stETH top-up / withdrawal, eBTC issuance and repayment.
-BorrowerOperations functions call in to CdpManager, telling it to update Cdp state, where necessary.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their CDP: CDP creation, stETH top-up / withdrawal, eBTC issuance and repayment.
+BorrowerOperations functions call in to CdpManager, telling it to update CDP state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move stETH/eBTC between Pools or between Pool <> user, where necessary.

 `CdpManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `FeeRecipient` contract.
-Also contains the state of each Cdp - i.e. a record of the Cdp’s collateral and debt.
+Also contains the state of each CDP - i.e. a record of the CDP’s collateral and debt.
 CdpManager does not hold value (i.e. Ether / other tokens).
 CdpManager functions call in to the various Pools to tell them to move Ether/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both CdpManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.

 `EBTCToken.sol` - the eBTC token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to contracts and addresses like address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers eBTC tokens.

-`SortedCdps.sol` - a doubly linked list that stores addresses of Cdp owners, sorted by their individual collateralization ratio (ICR).
-It inserts and re-inserts Cdps at the correct position, based on their ICR.
+`SortedCdps.sol` - a doubly linked list that stores addresses of CDP owners, sorted by their individual collateralization ratio (ICR).
+It inserts and re-inserts CDPs at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains functionality for obtaining the current stETH:BTC price, which the system uses for calculating collateralization ratios.